nasa/oceandata-notebooks/CONTRIBUTING.md

 ## Reproducible Environment

++++

-The `conda-lock.yml` file gives a versioned list of all packages needed to use and contribute to the Help Hub;
+The `conda-lock.yml` file records all packages, locked to explicit versions, used by Help Hub contributors;
-it includes the packages specified in `pyproject.toml` and multiple `*-environment.yml` files, along with all their dependencies.
+it includes the packages specified in `pyproject.toml` and multiple `environment-*.yml` files, along with all their dependencies.
 The [conda-lock] tool generates this file, and `mamba` can install the packages it specifies in a conda [environment].

 The `conda-lock.yml` file includes multiple categories of dependencies; the container image is built with all but the `tools` category.